Back

 2. Social Media Phishing

 The majority of phishing attacks against cryptocurrency companies are conducted on Twitter.
-However, other platforms are also regularly used by scammers, notably Telegram, Facebook, Youtube, LinkedIn, Discord and Reddit.
+However, other social media platforms are also regularly used by scammers, notably Telegram, Facebook, Youtube, LinkedIn, Discord and Reddit.
 Due to the size and activity of the crypto community on Twitter (with CT even referring to “crypto twitter”), we find a large number of attacks being launched there.
 Attackers are using a number of approaches to steal funds.
 The two most common methods they’re employing that we’ve observed are:

 1. Wait for a user to Tweet a DeFi project asking for support.
 The fake account which has selected a similar handle and has the same or similar profile picture then connects with the user, promising to guide them through fixing their problem as customer support.
 The unsuspecting user is actually speaking to a scammer, who convinces them to hand over their private key or otherwise steal their funds.
 This is often done through a traditional phishing website which appears to be a perfect clone of the legitimate site.